Sochi awaits its king of the hill

 Miller will not be the only veteran looking to go out with a flourish.

-Croatia's Ivica Kostelic - brother of retired four times Olympic gold medallist Janica and the 2010 slalom and super combined silver medallist - is still in with a shout at 34.
+Croatia's Ivica Kostelic - brother of retired four times Olympic gold medalist Janica and the 2010 slalom and super combined silver medalist - is still in with a shout at 34.

 Svindal will be in the way of all of them, arriving on top of the World Cup and as defending Olympic super-G champion with downhill silver and giant slalom bronze from the 2010 Whistler slopes also in his collection.